proximax-storage/xpx-chain-devportal-docs/docs/client/overview.md

 ## Configuration

-To start using XPX-Chain-CLI, configure a profile.
+To start using XPX Chain-CLI, configure a profile.

-A profile holds an account and a node url for a specific network.
-Profiles are used to set a base url and have an account to sign transactions.
+A profile holds an account and a node URL for a specific network.
+Profiles are used to set a base URL and have an account to sign transactions.

 Configure default profile.